-- RHET 105 (or an alternative Composition I sequence) is taken either in the first or second semester of the first year, according to the student's UIN (Spring if your UIN is Odd).
+- RHET 105 (or an alternative Composition I sequence) is taken either in the first or second semester of the first year, according to the student's UIN (Spring if UIN is Odd).
 SE 101 is taken the other semester.
-Composition I guidelines can be found at http://catalog.illinois.edu/general-information/degree-general-education-requirements/ under Written Communication Requirement.
+Composition I guidelines can be found at Degree and General Education Requirements under Written Communication Requirement.

-- Science elective selected in accord with recommendations for chosen primary area of emphasis
+- Science elective selected in accord with recommendations for chosen primary field of emphasis.

 The code used to present this flowsheet is based on original work shared by the University at Buffalo School of Engineering and Applied Sciences.